flimedime0/discord-lm/README.md

 - Replies include a `Sources:` section listing URLs.

 ### Discord Interaction
-- Bot replies when mentioned (`@YourBot how are you?`).
+- Use the `/chat` slash command in servers, DMs and group DMs.
-- `/chat` slash command works in servers, DMs and Group DMs.
+- Configure models and parameters with the `/manage` command group.
 - Enable the bot in personal DMs by authorizing the App via the OAuth2 URL from the Discord developer portal.

 ### Message Handling
 - Messages are split into 2 000‑character chunks.
-- URLs are never cut in half and typing animation reveals each chunk.
+- URLs are never cut in half.

 ## Getting Started
 ### Local Python